 Subsidiaries are fully consolidated from the date on which control is transferred to the Group and cease to be consolidated from the date on which control is transferred out of the Group.
-The subsidiaries have been dormant for the entire current year.
+The only subsidiary has been dormant for the entire current year and was deregistered on 19th May 2007.

-Investment in subsidiaries are held in Parent at cost.
+Investments in subsidiaries are held in Parent at cost.